phanerka/link-stash/Lediting/Region making.md

 - setting up creature spawns
 	May contain additional creature flags ([Creature Flags](https://rainworldmodding.miraheze.org/wiki/World_File_Format#Creature_Flags) section on Wiki page)
 	Can be modified for specific slugcat campaigns\* (the bottom of [Creature Spawns](https://rainworldmodding.miraheze.org/wiki/World_File_Format#Creature_Spawns) section on Wiki page)
+	Note that batflies' spawning is defined by room tags, not this section.
 > [!warning] Warning on creature spawns
 > Region creature spawns settings are read only **once**, when you enter the region for the first time.
 Afterwards, they're read from your save.
 > To apply new creature spawns settings, you can: